UsabilityEngineering/Looking-For-Game/requirements/All_Personas_&_Scenarios.md

  - Make sure that all the players give the same amount of effort, as there were players in his old game that did not put as much time and thought into the game
  - Meet some new people that share in his relatively niche hobby

+## Game Master Scenario ##

+Kyle just finished sending his rounds of applications to graduate programs, and now finds himself with a lot of time on his hands.
+He recalls his time at the RPG club, and starts asking around to see who is available for a game.
+Unfortunately, some of his players have conflicting schedules, and he was only able to get 2 people willing to commit to a game, as long as it was online.
+Kyle prefers the group dynamic of 3-4 people, but none of the other players know anybody who was interested in getting started with Dungeons and Dragons.
+Kyle then turns to the internet to fill in the open positions.

 ## Experienced Player ##

 ![Robert - Graphic Designer](personas/robert.jpg)